Harvest planning calculator

 • Estimated dry-down percentage

-• Crew size, trim speed, and drying space estimate
+• Crew size, processing throughput, and drying space estimate

 Why Harvest Planning Matters